Iuliean/PiThermostatCPP/README.md

 # Building

-You need to install `boost` first with `sudo apt install build-essential libboost-all-dev` after that a simple ` make ` should do the trick.
-The output it's in `build/`
+You first need to install `boost` with `sudo apt install build-essential libboost-all-dev` after that add `dtoverlay=i2c-sensor,bmp280` to `/boot/config.txt` (this enables the system module for the BMP280 sensor) then `make`

 If you wish to make it more permanent use `sudo make install` this will move the `build` folder into `/opt/RPIThermostat` and it will also move `libwiringPi.so` and `RPIThermostat.service` to `/usr/lib` and `/etc/systemd/system/`.
 Then you can use `systemctl` to start/stop/enable/disable the service